 Voltage Protection Rating (VPR)

-When tested with a surge of 6kV @3KA the VPR should be 800 volts or less.
+When tested with a surge of 6 kilovolts at 3 kilovolt-amps the VPR should be 800 volts or less.
 The VPR rating shows how much of a 6,000-volt surge is allowed to pass the SPD protection.

-For electromagnetic interference (EMI) For radio-frequency interference (RFI)
+For electromagnetic interference (EMI) and for radio-frequency interference (RFI).

 Panel mounted surge protection requires installation by a qualified electrician.
-Costs for panel mounted surge protection can very any where from $300-$700 for materials and labor.
+Costs for panel mounted surge protection can vary anywhere from $300 to $700 for materials and labor.
 Please consult an electrician for more information.